 SplitPart

-The SplitPart function splits the string into multiple parts at the positions of each appearance of the delimiter in the string ... then returns a single part of the string.
-Specifically, it returns the nth part, where n is the position.
+The SplitPart function splits a string into multiple parts at the position of a specified delimiter in the string, then returns the nth part, where n is the position.

-SplitPart is useful for extracting portions of a string defined by a repeating pattern, such as spaces between words or delimiters in an array.
+SplitPart allows you to extract portions of a string defined by a repeating pattern, such as words between spaces, or values in a JSON string.

 SplitPart(string, delimiter, position)